 On April 1, 2008 GRD Minproc completed a Preliminary Economic Assessment ("PEA") contemplating production of 35-50,000 tonnes per annum of copper in concentrates, with a significant gold credit, from flotation of the enriched and primary resources.
 At an upside case of \$2.00 per pound of copper, and a \$600 per ounce of gold, the project has an after tax IRR of 29% and an NPV of \$220 million.
 For a full discussion of the results from the Float Only Project PEA, reference should be made to the Company's News Release 08-09 dated April 22, 2008.
 Upon ratification, the Company will recommence engineering studies aimed at demonstrating the full potential of San Jorge at industry standard metal prices.

-For the acquisition terms associated with San Jorge reference should be made to section 4.4 project.
-The table has been prepared on a pro-forma basis consistent with the IFRS adjustments that were recorded in 2010.
+For the acquisition terms associated with San Jorge reference should be made to section 4.4

 Expenditure to date: